 Essential Steps for Parenting Success

-Strive is envisioned to one day be a set of parent support and education programs designed specifically for parents involved in the child welfare system.
-The first program, the Strive Engagement Module, aims to humanize the way that parents visit with their children in foster care by helping them navigate the system and maintain or build strong bonds with their children.
+Strive is envisioned as a set of parent support and education programs designed specifically for parents involved in the child welfare system.
+The first program, the Strive Engagement Module (pilot testing in 2017-18), aims to humanize the way that parents visit with their children in foster care by helping them navigate the system and maintain or build strong bonds with their children.
 Providing support in these areas at the beginning of supervised visits, right after a child is placed in foster care, should increase parental engagement in visits.
 Initial success in this area will likely have positive effects for other aspects of their case, and, ideally, contribute to helping parents get on the road to successful reunification with their child.

 Court-ordered visits are necessary for parents to maintain their relationship with and regain custody of their children after they’re placed in foster care, but this experience is stressful on both sides.
 Children might be frightened or angry and act out.
 Parents, often grappling with a variety of other issues, including substance abuse and mental health challenges, may feel defensive and discouraged.
 Without meaningful support, it’s hardly a scenario conducive to effective parenting or supporting the well-being of children.